tylerhou/site-old/content/posts/binary-search-with-confidence.md

 want to insert the element at the end, which is the same as inserting at array.length.

-Check back for part two, where I'll explain how binary search can be applied to problems besides sorted-array problems.

 <script>
 Array.from(document.getElementsByTagName("td")).forEach((element) => {
   if (element.innerText === "F") {